weavedb/weavedb/docs/docs/sdk/client.md

 })
 ```

-It also with remote secure ports such as `example.com:443`.
+It also works with remote secure ports such as `example.com:443`.

 ```js
 const WeaveDB = require("weavedb-node-client")